 Chronic Obstructive Pulmonary Disease or COPD, is a disease that develops and worsens over time.
 While many people can contract COPD from smoking, people who are exposed to fumes, chemicals, and other irritants in the air may be at risk of developing this lung disease.
 Examples of exposure from work would be firefighters or airline tarmac workers.

 “Chronic obstructive pulmonary disease (COPD) is one of the most common lung diseases.
 It makes it difficult to breathe.
-There are two main forms of COPD: Chronic bronchitis, which involves a long-term cough with mucus; Emphysema, which involves destruction of the lungs over time.”
-(Source from the National Library of Medicine, http://www.ncbi.nlm.nih.gov).
+There are two main forms of COPD: Chronic bronchitis, which involves a long-term cough with mucus; Emphysema, which involves the destruction of the lungs over time.”
+(Source from the National Library of Medicine, https://www.ncbi.nlm.nih.gov).

 Here is some more information as it relates to exposure in the workplace.